-The recognition of environmental performance included the following significant benchmarks.
-From 2009 to 2016, Waupaca Foundry has reduced its cumulative energy intensity by 18.9%.
-Landfilled waste has been significantly reduced, with landfill avoidance being achieved for 71.3% of all byproducts/wastes via beneficial reuse and our other recycling programs, and from 2015 to 2016 alone, Waupaca succeeded in a 22% year-over-year reduction in water use.
+This year's notable successes include: From 2009 to 2017, Waupaca Foundry reduced its cumulative energy intensity by 19.5%.
+Landfilled waste was significantly reduced, with landfill avoidance being achieved for 74.5% of all byproducts/wastes via beneficial reuse and our other recycling programs, and from 2016 to 2017 alone, Waupaca accomplished a 15% yearover-year reduction in water use.
+Waupaca Foundry was also honored with Ford's Q1 Preferred Quality Status Certification and two distinctions by the American Foundry Society (the Plant Engineering Award and Best-in-Class Casting Award).
+Please explore the following pages of this report to get more details on these recognitions and other improvements.